 - English proficiency

-- Copy of dependent valid passport (if applicable)
+- Copy of dependent valid passport identification page (if applicable)

 Understanding F-1 Student Visa Application Requirements

-- Admissions Application - Complete all sections and attach a non-refundable application fee payable to Suffolk County Community College.
-Payment should be made by check or money order.
-Applicants must include their legal address (foreign address).
-All applicants MUST answer the questions 11 and 12; if left blank, the application cannot be processed.
-When answering questions regarding residency/citizenship, note that, F-1 status does not allow Nonimmigrants to establish U.S. residency.
+- Admissions Application - Applicants must list their name as it appears on their passport.
+Applicants must include their mailing address (in the U.S.) and legal address (foreign).
+Complete all sections and attach a non-refundable application fee payable to Suffolk County Community College.
+Payment must be made by check or money order.
+When answering questions regarding residency, note that F-1 status does not allow nonimmigrants to establish U.S. residency.

-- Housing Sponsorship Form - Complete this form and attach proof residence.
+- Housing Sponsorship Form - Housing sponsor must complete this form and include proof of residence.

 Proof of residence can be one of the following: